hyperledger-solang/solang/docs/language/contracts.rst

 _______________________

 Contracts can be created using the ``new`` keyword.
 The contract that is being created might have constructor arguments, which need to be provided.
-On Solana, contracts cannot exist as a variable, so it is not possible to instantiate a contract with the new keyword.
-Instead, a function ``new`` is made available to call its constructor, but the call does not return anything.
-Its purpose is to initialize the data account.
+On Solana, the syntax ``new Contract()`` is not idiomatic because a constructor does not return anything.
+Its purpose is only to initialize the contract's data account.
+Instead, a function ``new`` is made available to call its constructor.

 .. tabs::